nasirov/anibozu/README.md

 ### Who would use it?

-Folks that don't stick to one anime site and are lazy enough to check their anime for new episodes on the anime sites manually.
+Folks that don't stick to one anime site and are lazy enough to check their watching anime for new episodes on the anime sites manually.

 <img alt="sw_obi_wan" src="https://raw.githubusercontent.com/nasirov/anibozu/main/images/extra/sw_obi_wan.gif">